Nato agrees 'fundamental shift' to counter Russia

 "The plan is to have this in place by next year.
 I am confident that this will happen," Stoltenberg told a press conference.

-US President Joe Biden announced on June 29 that the US 5th Army Corps will establish a permanent base in Poland, and that 5,000 extra US troops will be sent to Romania.
+US President Joe Biden announced on June 29 that the US 5th Army Corps will establish a permanent base in Poland – the first permanent Nato base there, meeting a longstanding Polish request.
+The US will also send 5,000 more troops to Romania.
 Extra US forces are also being sent to Western Europe.
 Currently there are more than 100,000 US troops in Europe, up 20,000 since the invasion of Ukraine.

 President Biden said the US would enhance its military presence in Europe “to defend every inch of allied territory”.